akshaygoyal88/reddit-devgig/README.md

     - Example Video of functionality is attached

 ## Deliverables we expect:
-* URL where the game can be accessed and played (use any platform of your preference: heroku.com, aws.amazon.com, etc)
+* URL where the app can be viewed and seen working (use any platform of your preference: heroku.com, aws.amazon.com, etc)
 * Code in a public Github repo
 * README file with the decisions taken and important notes